Frequently asked questions

 Q - What hours do you work?

-A - We usually start sessions anywhere between 9am - 12pm and run the session for 10 hours.
+A - We usually start sessions at 10am and run the session anywhere between 8 - 10 hours.
 Anything over this time period comes at an additional cost of £30 p/hour.

 Q - How long will it take to record a song?

-A - This can usually vary from band to band, but typically we suggest one day per track for 3-5 piece bands.
-For larger projects, this could work out at slightly less.
+A - This can usually vary from band to band, but typically we suggest 1 - 2 days per track for 3-5 piece bands.
+For larger projects like albums/EPs, this could work out at slightly less.
 If you're unsure of a timeframe, get in touch.

 Q - What should I bring to the session?